annemarie35/python-training/reading-notes-intro-computation-programming-python/chapter-one_getting-started/quiz.md

 ## Computer type

-Which type is the [Pascaline](https://en.wikipedia.org/wiki/Pascaline) ?
+Which type of computer is a desk calculator ?
+Is the [Pascaline](https://en.wikipedia.org/wiki/Pascaline) a computer ?
+If not, why ?

+In which computer architecture are data and programs stored in the same memory ?

+On punched card, can you store data and programs ?

 ## Language